dhis2/dhis2-releases/releases/2.43/migration-notes.md

 #### Checking for Null Values

-To identify any `null` values in `occurredate` columns in `event` table for single events, you can run `Single events without an occurred date` integrity check or you can use the following SQL scripts, if any of these return a value of greater than 0, that means there are inconsistent data in the system:
+To identify any `null` values in the `occurreddate` column in the `event` table for single events, you can run the `Single events without an occurred date` integrity check, or you can use the following SQL scripts.
+If any of these return a value greater than 0, that means there is inconsistent data in the system:

 ##### For >= v41 Instances: